 The Types of Casino Options Available to New Mexicans

-One of the good, but strange, things about New Mexico is that for a state that technically bans gambling, they sure do have a lot of casinos you can check out.
-Effectively, New Mexico has about four times the number of casinos as a gambling-specific area like Atlantic City.
-Not that shabby for a state whose gambling laws are expressly against commercial gambling.
-And certainly not that shabby for New Mexicans who like to wager on their favorite games of chance.
-From a wide variety of racetracks and slot houses to classic live casinos, if you're in the New Mexico area, you can certainly find many places to go if you want to bet some money on gambling games.
+New Mexico has about four times the number of casinos as a gambling-specific area like Atlantic City.
+There are a wide variety of racetracks and slot houses to classic live casinos, if you're in the New Mexico area, you can certainly find many places to go if you want to bet some money on gambling games.

 Sports In New Mexico